 “A Rough Crowd Ready to Kick up Their Hooves at the Phuskar Camel Festival”

-My ignorance of all things Indian became immediately obvious.
+My ignorance of how things in India worked became immediately obvious (when you have traveled as much as I have, it becomes obvious that ever place has its own quirks and idiosyncrasies.
 I needed money, and the ATMs I had my driver stop at in Jaipur weren’t forthcoming, most were not hooked up to any of the international networks, and/or didn’t like my ATM cards.
 Eventually I found one that worked and dispensed some rupees for me, but this would prove to be a challenge across India – in one town I had to try fifteen different ATM’s before I found one that was in working service, actually had money, and would accept my card.

 After checking into my hotel, and grabbing a quick snack, I set off with my camera to the locate the fair grounds and see the sights…